LittleBigRefresh/Allefresher/README.md

 # Allefresher

-A tool for patching LittleBigPlanet for the Playstation Portable to allow connecting to custom servers.
+A set of CFW plugins for patching LittleBigPlanet games to allow connecting to custom servers.

+## Platform Support

+- PSP (LBP PSP)
+- Vita (LBP Vita/LBP PSP)

-## Installation
+## Installation (PSP)

 Copy `Allefresher.prx` to the `SEPLUGINS` folder on your PSP, and create/edit a file called `game.txt` in that folder too.
 This can be on your memory stick (`ms0:`) or the internal storage (`ef0:`).
 Keep note of which you put it on!